techmatters/flex-plugins/twilio-iac/docs/terragrunt_migration.md

   Enter "yes" to copy and "no" to start with the existing state in the newly configured "s3" backend."

-State migration will take a *very* long time.
+State migration could take a *very* long time.
 Like, a couple of hours.
 There are retry systems in place, but It *may* fail along the way.
 It can be safely restarted by running `make HL=<short_code> HL_ENV=<environment> migrate-state` again.
-It will pick up where it left off.
+It will pick up where it left off after asking you a few questions.

+It is safe to run `make HL=<short_code> HL_ENV=<environment> migrate-state` repeatedly until you have run a full apply for a stage.

 The `migrate-state` commands for each stage can be safely run in parallel.
 They will not conflict with each other.
 They are non-destructive to the running environment.